AnirudhaRamesh/Learning-to-Detect-by-Learning-to-Predict/README.md

-*This project was done toward completion of the course Visual Learning and Recognition (16-824) in Sprint 2022 at Carnegie Mellon University
+*This project was done toward completion of the course Visual Learning and Recognition (16-824) in Spring 2022 at Carnegie Mellon University